apache/sling-org-apache-sling-feature-analyser/readme.md

 * `api-regions`: This analyser ensures that packages listed as exports in API-Regions sections are actually exported by a bundle that's part of the feature.

 * `api-regions-dependencies`: This analyser checks that packages in API regions listed earlier in the API-Regions declaration have no dependency on API regions listed later in the list.
 This include `Import-Package` style dependencies and also uses-clause type dependencies.
-Later declarations also include earlier declarations, but not the other way around.
+Later API regions also include packages from earlier declared API regions, but not the other way around.
   * Configuration parameters:
   * `exporting-apis`: the name of the region that provides the visible APIs.
   * `hiding-apis`: the name of the region that is 'hidden' i.e. not as visible as the exporting one.
 The